- Top Questions:

 A) That you are academically prepared and dedicated enough to thrive at UCLA Anderson.

 Brains without gumption are not enough.
 Conversely, gumption without adequate academic ability won't work.
-All applicants must demonstrate academic ability via their prior academics, best GMAT score and quantity and quality of work experience.
+All applicants must demonstrate academic ability via their prior academics, best GMAT or GRE score and quantity and quality of work experience.

 B) That you will give as much as you receive.

 After you clear the academic hurdle, the next part of the evaluation is reading your essays, resume, recommendations and interview write-up.
 We want to hear about your leadership and learn about how your classmates will benefit from you being in the class.
 How will you make UCLA Anderson a better community?